+SunPatiens (Impatiens x hybrida SunPatiens®) are an impatiens hybrid that can withstand full sun in containers and flowerbeds.
 Impatiens are one of the most popular annual flowers.
-However, the light requirements of impatiens, especially common impatiens, limits where you can plant them.
-They do best in at least part shade and need protection from the sun, otherwise their foliage will scorch.
+However, the light requirements of common impatiens limit where you can plant them.
+They do best in at least part shade and need protection from the sun or their foliage will scorch.

-Enter SunPatiens, an impatiens hybrid between New Guinea impatiens and wild impatiens that was bred by the Japanese company Sakata and introduced to the market in 2006.
-They are one the few plants that are known under their brand name and not under their botanical name.
-As their name indicates, SunPatiens are sun-loving plants, the first impatiens that thrive in full sun.
+Enter SunPatiens, an impatiens hybrid between New Guinea impatiens and wild impatiens, bred by the Japanese company Sakata and introduced to the market in 2006.
+They are one the few plants recognized by their brand name and not their botanical name.
+True to their name, SunPatiens are sun-loving plants, the first impatiens that thrive in full sun.

-SunPatiens have a long bloom period stretching over three seasons, from spring to fall until a heavy frost.
+SunPatiens have a long bloom period stretching from spring to fall until a heavy frost.
 The plants are typically larger, bushier, and bloom more prolifically than New Guinea impatiens, and their thick petals and leaves make them more resistant to disease and damage.

 |Mature Size||16-34 in. tall, 14-21 in. wide|

 SunPatiens are low-maintenance plants that do well in virtually any spot with ample sun: containers, window boxes, hanging baskets, mass plantings in flower beds and borders, or as an edging plant along garden paths or walkways.
 One thing to keep in mind when choosing where to plant them is that they do not grow well in soil that is compacted by frequent foot traffic.

 Because they have such a long bloom period from spring to fall, there is no need to replant anything else for late-season bloom.
 Pruning or deadheading flowers is not required.
 While SunPatiens are a perennial botanically, they are grown as an annual in most USDA growing zones.